The Keys to a Strong Startup Team

-At LaunchX, team dynamics are one of the most important parts of our entrepreneurial culture.
+At LaunchX, team dynamics are one of the most important parts of our entrepreneurial culture, so we focus on the keys to a strong startup team.
 Usually, students are both anxious and excited about the teaming process long before they actually arrive at LaunchX.
 From the day admissions decisions are released to the day that teams are finalized, students bombard LaunchX team with questions about how we form teams.

 This post will attempt to explain the complex process and important considerations we take when forming teams.
 Unfortunately, there is no secret recipe or fail-proof algorithm to build perfect teams.
 It’s always a case-by-case situation.
 It takes a combination of factors, one of the most important of which is your mindset.
 We do an intense amount of analysis on the factors that go into teaming success to help in the process.